Ask questions in the Newbie Thread at /r/airforce

 After serving 36 months of active duty, a military member is eligible to receive 100% of the benefits of the bill which include:

 - Basic Allowance for Housing based on an E-5 with dependents to cover living expenses.
-This amount varies based on the location of the school and is not paid if you use the GI Bill while still on Active Duty or if you are taking online classes from an online-only university.
+This amount varies based on the location of the school and is not paid if you use the GI Bill while still on Active Duty.
+If you go to an online school, you will receive a partial BAH rate of $754.50 per month (As of the 2014 – 2015 school year).
 Calculate the amount of BAH you’d get based on the zip code of the school you’d like to attend.

 - $1,000 a year to cover the cost of textbooks.
 Not paid if you use the GI Bill while still on active duty.